 * * *

 In this workaday life of ours, simple shifts can bring disproportionate changes and benefits.
 For instance, after the crippling pain of sciatica, I worked with a health coach.
 Losing weight has never been easy, but she suggested that I completely eliminate all starchy carbs (bread, pasta, noodles, wheat, rice, potatoes, oats, grains), and all sugar and chocolate, and limit caffeine and dairy.
-And I discovered that, for me, entirely cutting out things that are not a blessing to my body is oddly easier than moderation (Moderation kills: Dr. Esselstyn) and weight is coming off, about 13 pounds over the last 3ish months, and 35 down from my highest weight.
+And I discovered that, for me, entirely cutting out things that are not a blessing to my body is oddly easier than moderation (Moderation kills: Dr. Esselstyn) and weight is coming off, 18 pounds more recently, and I am 40 pounds down from my highest weight.
 A simple key, a big shift.
 (I have more to lose, sadly!!)

 I am seeking the keys, the simple secrets of two other changes I want to make …to become a more productive and faster writer, and to write some good words each day (anyone know the secret, please tell me!), and to make time to run an even more organised, decluttered, tidy, super-efficient house.
 As with the first two keys, there’s probably a simple secret lurking in plain sight.
 I just haven’t stumbled on it yet